 The most effective technique for chemical control of bed bugs is the use of a bed bug-approved residual insecticide.
 Pest control specialists apply the insecticide to the infested surfaces and seams, such as the cracks and crevices near the baseboards, wall trim, switch plate and outlet plate, and the seams of furniture and mattresses.

 Some non-pesticide control methods are showing promise.
-Professionally administered heat treatments for bed bugs raise the temperatures of the room, the furniture, and the wall voids to a consistent 115-120º F temperature.
+Professionally administered heat treatments for bed bugs raise the temperatures of the room, the furniture, and the wall voids to a consistent 115 to 120 F temperature.
 This heat remediation treatment kills all stages of the bed bug life cycle.
-Other heat-based methods include laundering infested items in hot water, steam treatments, and bagging items in clear plastic and placing them in the sun on a hot day to reach the necessary 115-120º range.
+Other heat-based methods include laundering infested items in hot water, steam treatments, and bagging items in clear plastic and placing them in the sun on a hot day to reach the necessary 115 to 120 F range.

-CAUTION: Attempting heat remediation without the proper training or equipment could result in a failed treatment at best, but could also lead to ruining expensive electronics or personal items, or cause a catastrophic fire.
+Attempting heat remediation without the proper training or equipment could result in a failed treatment at best, but could also lead to ruining expensive electronics or personal items or cause a catastrophic fire.